paleolimbot/wk/cran-comments.md

-This release features several releases and bugfixes.
+This release fixes warnings as shown on the package check page.

 ## Test environments